magnetto90/balance-finder/README.md

 # balance-finder

-Edit .env with your Wallet Address and Infura API Key
+Balance finder helps you find banlance in your wallet just edit .env with your Wallet Address and Infura API Key, and the script will check in every chain that is on chainlist.org